Manage Stress Before

 • Eating a healthy diet is extremely helpful in protecting yourself against harmful stress.
 Eating a diet rich in plants and whole grains can be your greatest partner in your battle to manage stress.

-• Stopping to feed tropical fish, pet a dog or cat and observing wild animals in your backyard can be a great stress buster.
+• Stopping to feed tropical fish, pet a dog or cat, and observing wild animals in your backyard can be a great stress buster.

 Learn More About How to Manage Stress